lightning/bolts/01-messaging.md

 * `point`: a 33-byte Elliptic Curve point (compressed encoding as per [SEC 1 standard](http://www.secg.org/sec1-v2.pdf#subsubsection.2.3.3))
 * `short_channel_id`: an 8 byte value identifying a channel (see [BOLT #7](07-routing-gossip.md#definition-of-short-channel-id))
 * `bigsize`: a variable-length, unsigned integer similar to Bitcoin's CompactSize encoding, but big-endian.
 Described in [BigSize](#appendix-a-bigsize-test-vectors).
+* `compactsize`: a variable-length, unsigned integer exactly the same as [Bitcoin's CompactSize](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer), used only when redefining Bitcoin types.
+Described in [CompactSize](#appendix-d-compactsize-test-vectors).

 ## Setup Messages